Developing Critical Elements for Performance Plans

 • Outreach meetings scheduled for Division Director within two days of request.

-• IC promotional materials package disseminated to designated churches and mall contacts within two days of Division Director's request.
+• IC promotional materials package disseminated to designated contacts within two days of Division Director's request.